stanislavb/nagios-snmp-location/README.md

 }
 </pre>

-__Make sure the user Nagios runs as can execute the script properly__
+__Make sure the user Nagios runs as can execute the script properly.__ If you access memcached through a UNIX socket, you might have to make memcached run as the nagios user so the socket file is accessible by Nagios.
 <pre>
 nagios# su -m nagios -c '/usr/local/libexec/nagios/check_snmp_location.py -H switch -C public'
 </pre>